geotrev/bulba/README.md

 The class brings various features to make your components predictable and maintainable.
 Encapsulate your HTML and styles in a shadow root, manage state using properties, tap into lifecycle methods, and more.

 Additionally, `UpgradedComponent` implements the same light-weight virtual dom used in [reef](https://github.com/cferdinandi/reef), built by Chris Ferdinandi.
-The result is DOM rendering in lightning fast render times (under a millisecond)! ⚡⚡⚡
+The result is lightning fast render times (under a millisecond)! ⚡⚡⚡

 🕹 **Table of Contents**